-- 1. Use the accelerator pedal to get to the higher speed. - Push the button at the end of the lever, then release the button and the accelerator pedal.
+- 1. Use the accelerator pedal to go to a higher speed. - Push the button at the end of the lever, then release the button and the accelerator pedal.
 You'll now cruise at the higher speed.

 Here's the second way to go to a higher speed: